pcardotatgit/XDR_Workflows_and_Stuffs/99-SecureX_Workflow_list/readme.md

 ### Disclaimer
-None of these workflows hand been validated by Cisco !
+None of these workflows had been validated by Cisco !
 They are All Proof Of concepts !   they all must be reviewed before going to production !!!

 But you will find into each of them a lot of very good programming technics